Skip to Main Content

 Most survivors of childhood cancer do not have problems with their urinary bladder as a result of their treatment.
 But certain types of cancer and cancer treatments can damage the bladder.

-A neurogenic bladder may be underactive (not emptying completely) or overactive (emptying too frequently or quickly).
-People with neurogenic bladders also have an increased risk of urinary tract infections (UTIs) and kidney damage.
+People with neurogenic bladders also have an increased risk of urinary tract infection (UTI) and kidney damage.

 Risk factors for neurogenic bladder